Energy Saving Tips

 - On very hot days, avoid using the oven and instead cook on the stove, microwave oven, or even better, grill outside.

-- Replace traditional light bulbs with CFLs which use less energy and have a lower heat output.
+- Replace traditional light bulbs with LEDs which use less energy and have a lower heat output.

 - Insulate your hot water pipes to prevent heat loss and lower your water heater setting.

 - If you’re planning on getting new appliances this spring, replace the old ones with Energy Star energy efficient appliances.
 These appliances run more efficiently and can reduce your home energy usage by up to 50%.